What causes excessive thirst? 25 possible conditions

 - dehydration: Dehydration occurs when you lack the proper amount of fluids for your body to function properly.
 Severe dehydration is life-threatening, especially for infants and young children.
 Dehydration can be caused by illness, profuse sweating, too much urine output, vomiting, or diarrhea.

-- diabetes: Excessive thirst can be caused by high blood sugar (hyperglycemia), and is often the first noticeable symptom of diabetes.
+- diabetes: Excessive thirst can be caused by high blood sugar (hyperglycemia), and is often one of the first noticeable symptoms of diabetes.

 - Heart, liver, or kidney failure